jawj/zapatos-docs/src/index.md

 This change list is not comprehensive.
 For a complete version history, [please see the commit list](https://github.com/jawj/zapatos/commits/master).

+#### 6.0

+_Breaking change (if you use schemas)_: Thanks to generous sponsorship from [Seam](https://www.getseam.com), Zapatos now supports schemas properly, prefixing the schema to table and enum names as necessary in the generated types.
+If you make use of Postgres schemas outside of the default `public`, you'll need to add schema names in the appropriate places (TypeScript errors should show you where).

 #### 5.0

 _Breaking change_: The `AllTables` type (which somewhat arbitrarily included tables, foreign tables, and views, but not materialized views) is gone.
 In its place you'll a variety of more and less specific [utility types](#utility-types).
 Also, `Updatable` and `Insertable` interfaces for tables and views that aren't writable are now `{ [key: string]: never }` instead of `{}`.